Andrauss/WindowControllerFx/README.md

 ## Working with FXML

-2 - Create you FXML layout on SceneBuilder or preffered IDE
+2 - Create your FXML layout on SceneBuilder or preffered IDE

 3 - Extend your FXML controller of WindowControllerFx, such as showed below